ipmitool/frugen/README.md

 ## License

-This work is dual-licensed under Apache 2.0 and GPL 2.0 (or any later version).
+This work is dual-licensed under Apache 2.0 and GPL 2.0 (or any later version) for the frugen utility, or under Apache 2.0 and Lesser GPL 2.0 (or any later version) for the fru library.

 You can choose between one of them if you use this work.

-`SPDX-License-Identifier: Apache-2.0 OR GPL-2.0-or-later`

 ## Introduction